mahmoud-hassan1/News-App/README.md

 # newsapp

- news app using flutter contains categories /search bar and 3 pages home/list of news and article details used Block state mangment
+ news app using flutter contains categories /search bar and 3 pages home/list of news and article details\n used Block state mangment

 ## Futures
-Search bar
+Search bar \n
 6 categories of news
 link to go to the real article website